dh00mk3tu/very-cool-os/README.md

                     ; we're moving the second constant to the ah register.

     ; Before we move ahead, I'll tell you what has happened here.
-    ; We have a 16 bit register ah with us which is devided in two ah & al.
+    ; We have a 16 bit register ax with us which is devided in two ah & al.
     ;
     ; Understand it as follows.
     ;           -----------------